top of page

 Under whose auspices is the Borehamwood Kollel?

-The Borehamwood Kollel is an independent organisation under the auspices of Dayan Ehrentreu who has inaugurated educational programmes across Europe.
-Rabbi Yehuda Boruch Lieberman, a world class Torah scholar will spearhead the learning which takes place in the Kollel assisted by Rabbi Gary Bazak, a born and bred ‘Borehamwoodian’.
+The Borehamwood Kollel is an independent organisation established by Dayan Ehrentreu zt"l who inaugurated educational programmes across Europe.
+Rabbi Yehuda Boruch Lieberman leads the Kollel assisted by Rabbi Gary Bazak, a born and bred ‘Borehamwoodian’.

 Why Borehamwood?